mkallipo/affiliation-matching/README.md

 * A3. `"Department Biology, University California, San Diego, La Jolla 920930063"`

-  are under the Univisties/Instirutions label, while
+  lie in the _Univisties/Instirutions_ category, while

-* A4 `"Laboratoire Central dImmunologie dHistocompatibilite, INSERM U93, Paris, France' is under the Laboratories label"`
+* A4 `"Laboratoire Central dImmunologie dHistocompatibilite, INSERM U93, Paris, France"` lies in the _Laboratories_ category

   and the

-* A5 `"advancecsg lisbon portugal"` is under the Rest label.
+* A5 `"advancecsg lisbon portugal"` is in the _Rest_.

   In the same way the openAIREs organizations are grouped.

-  __Facts__:  >* The 40% of the organizations in the openAIRE’s database lie in the categories ‘Rest’.
+  __Facts__:  > * The 40% of the organizations in the openAIRE’s database lie in the categories ‘Rest’.
-              >* More than 80% of the affiliations in the openAIRE’s database lie in the categories ‘Universities/Institutes’ and ‘Laboratories’
+              > * More than 80% of the affiliations in the openAIRE’s database lie in the categories ‘Universities/Institutes’ and ‘Laboratories’

   We focus on these cases and filter the openAIRE orgs to those that are under the ‘Rest’ label.
 In this way we reduce by 40% the data in which we search to find the matchings.